hacersk/cyf-todos-example/README.md

 ## Run the example

+We want to start the API server first, THEN the React server:

 - Clone the repo
+- Open a terminal and `cd cyf-todos-api`
+- then type `npm install` to install the necessary packages for this Express app
-- Open a terminal and `cd cyf-todos-api` then `npm run start` to start the API locally.
+- then type `npm start` to start the API locally.
+- Open another terminal and type `cd cyf-todos-app`
+- then type `npm install` to install the necessary packages for this React app
-- Open another terminal and `cd cyf-todos-app` then `yarn start` to start the React app locally.
+- then type `npm start` to start the React app locally.
+- reply with "y" when it asks if you want to start on a different port.

+Your browser should now launch to view the React app.

+(Then next time you run this example system from the same directories, you can miss out the `npm install` steps.)

 ## I want to do it myself, how do I start?